gyjin/hex-ights-esp8266/README.md

 ## Hex-ights

 Light up your life!
 Hex-ights are WiFi-controlled customizable led lights for all light enthusiasts.
-Control the lights from any device that can access the webpage!
+Control the lights from any device that can access the webpage! <br />
 This is the hardware portion of this project.
 Please refer to the [webpage portion](https://github.com/gyjin/hex-ights-react/blob/master/README.md) to set up the webpage.

 ### Hardware Components